syne-tune/syne-tune/docs/source/tutorials/odsc_tutorial/getting_started.rst

 First, we need a script to execute a trial, by training a model and evaluating it.
 Since training models is bread and butter to machine learners, you will have no problem to come up with one.
-We start with an example `training_script_report_end.py <training_scripts.html#reporting-once-at-the-end>`__.
+We start with an example:
+`training_script_report_end.py <training_scripts.html#reporting-once-at-the-end>`__.
 Ignoring the boilerplate, here are the important parts.
 First, we define the hyperparameters which should be optimized over: